 Magnus Bane emerged from the dungeons of Lightwood Hall in a state of disarray that would have utterly ruined his reputation, had anyone been awake to see him.
 Thankfully, it was well past midnight and most of the estate’s guests had already retired for the night.
 Magnus himself had been in his own warm bed earlier, and wanted nothing more than to return to it as soon as possible.
 The dungeon was damp, he was dressed only in a thin silk nightshirt, and he was chilled to the bone.

 Magnus continued towards the guest wing of the estate, or rather in the direction he thought it was most likely to be.
 Lightwood Hall was massive, and though he’d only been there for a single day he’d already been lost several times.
 His bare feet were silent as he crept along the marble-floored hallway.
 Even though most of the Lightwoods’ guests and the servants would be in their chambers at this hour, there could be a few stragglers still roaming the halls.
-Of course there was always the chance of stumbling over a forbidden romantic tryst in the dark, twisting passageways of any such place.
+There was always the chance of stumbling over a forbidden romantic tryst in the dark, twisting passageways of any such place.
 Magnus had been nearly caught a few times himself, in his carefree younger days.
-But he had grown much cleverer and more circumspect with age.
+But he had grown wiser and more circumspect with age.
 It had been decades since he’d been caught at anything he didn’t want to be caught doing.

 He listened carefully to every noise, every creak as he made his way through the house.
 Just as Magnus neared the main staircase - so close he could almost touch the intricate carving of the banisters - a noise from behind made his heart skip a beat.
 He froze mid-stride and peered over his shoulder at the growing triangle of light emerging from the doorway of the billiard room.
 Tension coiled in his stomach.
 Someone was coming.

-From the shadowed recesses beneath the staircase, Lord Alexander Lightwood watched the stealthy movements of the cautious figure nearing the stairs.
+From the shadowed recesses beneath the staircase, Lord Alexander Lightwood watched the stealthy movements of the cautious figure approaching the stairs.
 At first glance, flitting between strips of cold silvery moonlight from the windows and the long shadows of the semi-darkened hallway, the stranger had appeared more like a spirit than flesh and blood.
 Alec had ducked under the stairs as a reflex, momentarily startled by the apparition.
 But as the ghostly form moved closer its identity became unmistakable.

 Was this all a part of Bane’s confidence game, he wondered?
 Was he masquerading the halls as a ‘ghost’ to prop up business for his own psychic endeavors?
 Or was he returning from a romantic midnight tryst?
 Alec didn’t know, but he meant to find out.
 If Mr. Bane was playing at being a spirit, attempting to frighten other guests to line his own pockets further, he would send the charlatan packing regardless of his mother’s protests.